howardwang0620/bubble-dxf-parser/readme.md

 ## DXF API JSON Output

-The DXF API is a function that receives 3 parameters:
+The DXF API is a function that receives 2 parameters:
 * Remote file url for DXF
-* Unit value (in, cm, mm, etc.)
 * Included Colors (color code and names both work)

 Here is a preview of what an example output looks like:

 ```
 {
+    "x_extents": 28.977,
+    "y_extents": 12.727,
-    "includedColors": {
+    "included_colors": {
         "colors": [
             {
                 "name": "LIME",